maliMirkec/personal-website/source/portfolio/marcijusweddings/index.md

 ## Responsibilities

-- Managed and configured existing Wordpress project.
+- Managed and configured existing WordPress project.
 - Added new features to a premium Flotheme Mimal, and later Flotheme Kyoto.
 - Fixed issues and bugs along the way.
 - Hosted the website on DigitalOcean.